Stella Roy Foundation

 Grant Programs

-The foundation does not operate formal grant programs with published guidelines.
+The foundation does not operate formal grant programmes with published guidelines.
 Instead, it makes discretionary grants in the following areas:

-• Arts & Culture: Major support to performing arts organizations, particularly ballet companies (grants from $1,000,000)
+- Arts & Culture: Major support to performing arts organisations, particularly ballet companies (grants of $1,000,000)

-• Religious Organizations: Support to Catholic organizations and missions (grants from $100,000)
+- Religious Organisations: Support to Catholic organisations and missions (grants of $100,000)

 Priority Areas